Last Updated on November 21, 2020

 Types of plant butters

-There are so many different butters like jojoba butter, avocado butter, macadamia nut butter, hemp butter etc.
+There are several types of plant butters that can be used for all your skincare and haircare needs. eg. like jojoba butter, avocado butter, macadamia nut butter, hemp butter, sal butter etc.

 But the four below are the most easily available and commonly used in skincare.